 The paralysis can cause food to collect between the teeth and lips, and saliva may dribble from the corner of the mouth.
 Some people with Bell's palsy become painfully sensitive to loud sounds.

 Bell's palsy usually causes characteristic signs that can lead a skilled clinician to the right diagnosis.
 He or she must also rule out other possible causes of facial paralysis, such as a stroke.
 There is no specific laboratory test to confirm that a person has Bell's palsy.

 A test called electromyography can confirm the presence of nerve damage and determine its severity and how much of the nerve is affected.
 An MRI or CT scan can rule out other problems that may be putting pressure on the facial nerve.

-- protecting the affected eye.
-Bell's palsy can interfere with the eye's natural blinking ability, leaving it open to irritation and drying.
-Keeping the eye moist with lubricating eye drops and protecting it from debris and injury, especially at night, is important.
-Some people find it helpful to wear an eye patch.
+Bell's palsy can interfere with the eye's natural blinking ability, leaving it open to drying, irritation from debris and injury.
+To prevent drying, keep the eye moist with lubricating eye drops during the day and lubricating ointment at night.

 A small percentage of people with Bell's palsy have such severe injury to the nerve that they need plastic surgery to correct uneven facial muscles.